RoverCore/Documentation/content/en/docs/Concepts/Identity.md

 description: >
   Lead in description for Identity
 ---
+## What is identity?
 Identity is a core feature available on ASP.NET which provides a lot of functionality to websites and is a basis for overall web development.
 The heart of identity is it that gives web pages the ability for users to create and save accounts.
 Essentially this is a built in membership system.
 Data related to user accounts such as usernames, emails, passwords, names and dates can be saved into a SQL server database or other forms such as an Azure Table Storage.
 Some of identities features include the ability to:
--Create, read, update and delete user accounts -Confirm a users account
+- Create, read, update and delete user accounts
+- Confirm a users account
--Authenticate and Authorize a users account
+- Authenticate and Authorize a users account
--Recover or reset an accounts password
+- Recover or reset an accounts password
--Enable two factor authentication with SMS or mobile application (ex.
-Steam Guard) -Allow a web application to use external already established identities/accounts such as Microsoft, Facebook, Google, GitHub etc.
+- Enable two factor authentication with SMS or mobile application (ex.
+Steam Guard)
+- Allow a web application to use external already established identities/accounts such as Microsoft, Facebook, Google, GitHub etc.

 ## Identity
-In order to apply identity to a web application, one's project must contain the Microsoft.AspNetCore.Identity.EntityFrameworkCore package.
+In order to apply identity to a web application, one's project must contain the `Microsoft.AspNetCore.Identity.EntityFrameworkCore` package.
 This will allow for identity data and schema (outline/diagram/model/datatype) to access the SQL Server via the Entity Framework Core.
 You will be able to find the identity services added to the project in the ConfigureServices method of the Startup class.
 Thanks to dependency injection these services will be usable throughout the entire application.
-In order to use Identity in the application UseIdentity must be called in the Configure method of Startup class.
+In order to use Identity in the application, UseIdentity must be called in the Configure method of Startup class.

-The IdentityDbContext class is the base class for the Entity Framework database context used for identity.
-This class has the constructors IdentityDbContext() which initializes a new instance of the class as well as the IdentityDbContext(DbContextOptions) which initializes a new instance of IdentityDbContext.
+The `IdentityDbContext` class is the base class for the Entity Framework database context used for identity.
+This class has the constructors ```C#IdentityDbContext()``` which initializes a new instance of the class as well as the `IdentityDbContext(DbContextOptions)` which initializes a new instance of IdentityDbContext.
 The properties included in this class include:
--RoleClaims- This will get or set the DbSet<TEntity> of role claims.
+- RoleClaims- This will get or set the DbSet<TEntity> of role claims.
--Roles- This will get or set the DbSet<TEntity> of roles.
+- Roles- This will get or set the DbSet<TEntity> of roles.
--UserClaims- This will get or set the DbSet<TEntity> of User claims.
+- UserClaims- This will get or set the DbSet<TEntity> of User claims.
--UserLogins- This will get or set the DbSet<TEntity> of User logins.
+- UserLogins- This will get or set the DbSet<TEntity> of User logins.
--UserRoles- This will get or set the DbSet<TEntity> of User roles.
+- UserRoles- This will get or set the DbSet<TEntity> of User roles.
--Users- This will get or set the DbSet<TEntity> of Users.
+- Users- This will get or set the DbSet<TEntity> of Users.
--UserTokens- This will get or set the DbSet<TEntity> of User tokens.
+- UserTokens- This will get or set the DbSet<TEntity> of User tokens.
--The only method in this class is OnModelCreating(ModelBuilder) which configures the schema needed for the identity framework.
+- The only method in this class is OnModelCreating(ModelBuilder) which configures the schema needed for the identity framework.

-**Where is Identity in RoverCore?**
+## **Where is Identity in RoverCore?**
-RoverCore uses ASP.NET 6 Identity.
+RoverCore uses ASP.NET 6's identity.
 Some notable updates include simplified development, better performance, and productivity from the hot reload function.
 Using dependency injection, identity is useful in Rovercore due to the UserManager and SignInManager services.
 Both of those services are used in any controller if necessary.
 For Example
 ```C#
   private readonly UserManager<ApplicationUser> _userManager;
     private readonly SignInManager<ApplicationUser> _signInManager;